zobnin/aiolauncher_scripts/PROMPT.md

 * `http:put(url, body, media_type, [id])` — executes an HTTP **PUT** request.
 * `http:delete(url, [id])` — executes an HTTP **DELETE** request.
 * `http:set_headers(table)` — sets custom headers for **all subsequent** requests; the argument is a table of strings in the form `"Header-Name: value"`.
+* `http:set_certificate_verification(enabled)` — enables or disables HTTPS certificate verification for **all subsequent** requests.
+Verification is enabled by default.
+Disabling it is unsafe and should only be used for local devices, self-signed certificates, or debugging.

 These functions do not return values directly.
 After a request finishes, one of the callbacks below will be invoked.